 Alaska Public Media and Molly of Denali

-Powered by funding from the Corporation for Public Broadcasting and producing station WGBH, Alaska Public Media is working to develop rural education material and video content to make the impact of Molly of Denali even bigger across the country!
+Powered by funding from the Corporation for Public Broadcasting and producing station WGBH, Alaska Public Media helped develop rural education material and video content to make the impact of Molly of Denali even bigger across the country!
+Hundreds of family game packages have been distributed.
+More background info can be found here.

 Alaska Public Media, along with other producers across the state, were selected to create video interstitials featuring Alaskan kids!
 These nationally distributed live-action features will accompany Molly of Denali episodes and help explore common questions kids in the Lower 48 might have about Alaska!